Dejean97/Movie_Correlation_Project/README.md

 - Converting 'gross' and 'budget' to integer data types
 - Create a 'release_year' column based on the year of 'released', as the provided year didn't match this

 Following this, I began to examine some potential correlations of the data starting with 'budget' and 'gross', plotting on a scatter graph.
+This showed that was a positive correlation between the production budget and gross earnings of a film, which makes reasonable sense and what most production companies would hope to see.

 ![scatter](https://github.com/Dejean97/Movie_Correlation_Project/blob/main/scatter%20screenshot.png)

-T
-heatmap
+A correlation matrix was then created to show how each feature correlated with eachother, this was using the Pearson correlation method.
+Of course, wholst this would have included all columns in the dataframe, only the numeric features were shown in the resulting matrix (will come back to this later).
+We can now clearly see the correlation coefficient of each feature but to aid in readability this matrix was replicated as a heatmap also.

 ![numericpearson](https://github.com/Dejean97/Movie_Correlation_Project/blob/main/numeric%20pearson.png)
 ![numericmatrix](https://github.com/Dejean97/Movie_Correlation_Project/blob/main/numeric%20matrix.png)